Larry Fine: Three Stooges features

-On November 22, 1955, Shemp died of a heart attack.
+On November 22, 1955, Shemp died of a cerebral hemorrhage.
 Joe Palma doubled for Shemp in the next four films; then Joe Besser succeeded him as the third Stooge in 1956.
 After Columbia Pictures closed its comedy-shorts department at the end of 1957, Joe DeRita replaced Besser.

 In the earliest Stooge films, Larry frequently indulged in utterly nutty behavior.
 Fine livened scenes up with improvised remarks or ridiculous actions.
 In the hospital spoof Men in Black (1934), Larry, dressed as a surgeon and wielding a large kitchen knife, chortles: "Let's plug him... and see if he's ripe!"
 In Disorder in the Court (1936), a tense courtroom scene is interrupted by Larry breaking into a wild Tarzan yell.
 Of course, after each of his outbursts, Moe would gruffly put him down.
 According to Fine's brother, Fine developed a callus on one side of his face from being slapped so often by Moe.

 Larry's goofiness has been described as an extension of Fine's own relaxed personality.
 Director Charles Lamont recalled: "Larry was a nut.
 He was the kind of guy who always said anything.
 He was a yapper."
 Writer-director Edward Bernds remembered that Fine's suggestions for the scripts were often "flaky", but occasionally contained good comic ideas.

 The Three Stooges became a big hit on television in 1959 when Columbia Pictures released a batch of their films, whose popularity brought them to a new audience and revitalized their careers.